 To get started with html2pdf.js, include the library in your project and select the HTML elements you want to export.
 The library offers straightforward methods to customize your PDF settings, such as page size and margins.
 By invoking a simple function call, you can convert the selected HTML into a downloadable PDF file.
 This capability not only enhances the functionality of your web app but also improves the overall user experience by providing a seamless way to access and share important information.

-What is html2pdf.js?
+- What Is html2pdf.js?

-HTML to PDF Example
+- Performance Considerations in HTML to PDF Conversion

 Invoice